 Ultimately, we as marketers want credit where credit is due.
 We want to be able to tie a closed deal back to our hard work (sometimes sweat … and sometimes even tears).
 We want to stand in front of the other departments in our company and report our successes.
 That’s attribution!

 For some marketers, attribution might be a little intimidating.
 There’s always the possibility that your hard work isn’t influencing lead acquisition or closed deals the way you and your company may have thought.
 That’s OK!
 It is best not to leave it out-of-sight-out-of-mind.
 Attribution models provide you with a full-picture look at your performance – a baseline – and there’s only one way to go from there… up!

 With HubSpot’s Marketing Enterprise, access to HubSpot custom reporting functionality, and deals tracked in HubSpot Sales Hub – you can take full advantage of the multi-touch attribution reporting HubSpot has to offer.

 Each of the previously listed tools should provide you with everything you need to advocate for you and your team in the future.
 The insight you now have at your fingertips will equip you to have conversations with your organization regarding investing in or amping up resources (people, new tools, budgets, etc.).

-Still need help convincing the higher ups of your true value?
-Partnering with a marketing agency can help you not only strategize and implement, but tie reporting back to real sales.
-Reach out to us today, let’s start uncovering you and your team’s full potential.
+Do you still need help convincing the higher-ups of your true value?
+Partnering with a marketing agency can help you not only strategize and implement but also tie reporting back to real sales.
+Reach out to us today, and let’s start uncovering your team’s full potential.